-- a) Deputy Rector (PFA) refers to the Deputy Rector (Planning, Finance and Administration) of the Institute. - b) Deputy Rector (ARC) refers to the Deputy Rector (Academic, Research and Consultancy) of the Institute. - c) Disciplinary Offence refers to the disciplinary offences in Part VI of these By-laws. - d) Institute means the Institute of Tax Administration abbreviated as ITA. - e) Institute premises refer to the Institute's compound and any hostel or building outside the compounds that belong to or under the care and authority of the Institute or any event organized by the Institute.
+- b) Deputy Rector (PFA) refers to the Deputy Rector (Planning, Finance and Administration) of the Institute. - c) Deputy Rector (ARC) refers to the Deputy Rector (Academic, Research and Consultancy) of the Institute. - d) Disciplinary Offence refers to the disciplinary offences in Part VI of these By-laws. - e) Institute means the Institute of Tax Administration abbreviated as ITA. - f) Institute premises refer to the Institute's compound and any hostel or building outside the compounds that belong to or under the care and authority of the Institute or any event organized by the Institute. - g) Management refers to the Rector or any officer of the Institute acting on behalf of the Rector.

-- f) Management refers to the Rector or any officer of the Institute acting on behalf of the Rector. - g) Head of Students' Affairs refers to the officer in charge of the Students' Welfare Unit of the Institute. - h) Member of the Institute refers to the students, teaching staff and other staff and his/her family. - i) Rector means the Rector of the Institute of Tax Administration. - j) Students' representative means any student democratically elected or appointed to lead or represent or act on behalf of his/her fellow students. - k) Integrity means the state of being honest and showing consistent and uncompromising adherence to strong moral and ethical principles and values.
+- h) Head of Students' Affairs refers to the officer in charge of the Students' Welfare Unit of the Institute. - i) Member of the Institute refers to the students, teaching staff and other staff and his/her family. - j) Rector means the Rector of the Institute of Tax Administration. - k) Students' representative means any student democratically elected or appointed to lead or represent or act on behalf of his/her fellow students. - Integrity means the state of being honest and showing consistent and uncompromising adherence to strong moral and ethical principles and values.

-PART II

-PROVISIONS RELATING TO RESIDENCE
+PART II PROVISIONS RELATING TO RESIDENCE